About the Fall 2022 PDC

 Participants should also plan on the following:

-- Completing the required permaculture design project before the end of the course.
+Completing the required permaculture design project before December 1, 2022.
 These individual projects vary in length and depth, and are only required for those seeking to walk away with certification.
+More info available on the project during the first week.

 Participants of Permaculture Design Courses that meet the criteria above receive Permaculture Design Certificates from their lead instructor(s) upon completion of the course.The certificate attests that the recipient has acquired certain knowledge of the subject, and it enables the recipient to start using the word “permaculture” in their livelihood and professional practice.